 Symptoms and signs, if present, are those that arise from gastritis or peptic ulcer and include:

-If your healthcare provider suspects H. pylori bacteria may be the cause of a peptic ulcer, one or more of the following tests that may be ordered:
+If your healthcare provider suspects H. pylori bacteria may be causing a stomach ulcer, they may order one or more of the following tests:

-If you or your child don’t have symptoms, you don’t need to be treated.
+If you don’t have symptoms, you don’t need to be treated.
 If you've been diagnosed with H. pylori, avoid taking nonsteroidal anti-inflammatory drugs.
 These drugs can increase your risk of developing an ulcer.